brimdavis/lcc-homebrew/targets/yard/src/yard.md

 !
 !
 TODO: catch stack offset > 60 and build with .imm sequence like aimm !
+!
+addr : ADDRFP4          "%a+%F(sp)"

+!
-! "-8" accounts for SIZE_PC_FP_SAVE ( offset from top of stack frame to end of locals ) !
+!
+ADDRLP4 needs a "-8" to account for SIZE_PC_FP_SAVE ( offset from top of stack frame to end of locals ) !
-! note: ARM target avoided an offset by changing framesize just before the emitcode() call, !       such that sp+framesize' pointed just above the locals within the stack frame ! addr : ADDRFP4          "%a+%F-8(sp)"
+! note: ARM target avoided an offset by changing framesize just before the emitcode() call, !       such that sp+framesize' pointed just above the locals within the stack frame- not sure !       how different offset for ADDRFP was handled
+!
 addr : ADDRLP4          "%a+%F-8(sp)"

 !